 Thank you for your interest in Roger Williams University and our Student Accessibility Services (SAS).
 We are located on the first floor of the University Library on the Bristol Campus.
 We welcome your visit.
 You and your family are welcome to contact us or visit us any time.
 Walk-ins are welcome, but for faster response, it is always best to call ahead for an appointment.

 The college search process can be very exciting.
-For students with disabilities, or significant medical conditions there will also be questions about the academic, residential, social and co-curricular life you will find at a particular institution; and about the supports you will be able to expect.
+If you are a student with a disability or significant medical condition, there will also be questions about the academic, residential, social and co-curricular life you will find at a particular institution; and about the supports you will be able to expect.

-One thing that we can offer you, as prospective students, is to offer you information about the supports and opportunities that may be available to you.
+One thing that we can offer you, as prospective students, is information about the supports and opportunities that may be available to you.

 We are committed to equal opportunity, inclusion, and academic success for students with disabilities.
 We believe that Disability is a matter of cultural diversity and we work with units across campus to help ensure that all courses programs and services are accessible to all students.